-Francesco de Lorenzo, as a co-founder and past President of ECPC, would like to remind the most important achievement of Lynn: the European Parliament Resolution that allowed to establish, for the first time in Europe, a voluntary and very productive collaboration on cancer among Member States, through the approval of a Joint Action on Cancer Control, where ECPC represented the patients voice.
+Francesco de Lorenzo, as a past President of ECPC, would like to remind the most important achievement of Lynn: the European Parliament Resolution that allowed to establish, for the first time in Europe, a voluntary and very productive collaboration on cancer among Member States, through the approval of a Joint Action on Cancer Control, where ECPC represented the patients voice.

 Unfortunately, Lynn decided to leave ECPC after 7 years of Presidency, due to conflicts within the Board and this meant a bad time for the Organization.

 Under the Presidency of Francesco de Lorenzo in 2013, the new Board has worked as a team to rebuild the organization and unity was its flag.
 For ECPC’s 10 years celebration, Lynn was with us in Bucharest as the principal speaker in the Session: “Ten years of ECPC: Identifying the past and constructing the future”.

 In the last 6 years ECPC played an essential role in Europe by effectively acting as the voice of cancer patients, committed to representing patients’ interest, raising awareness of the key issues that lead to disparities in cancer care, making practical recommendations to bridge the gap between cancer policy and cancer care practice, working closely with the European Commission on the Joint Actions against cancer: EPAAC, CanCon, JARC, iPAAC, ECIBC.

 These achievements are the ones that Lynn was envisioning in the press conference at the ECCO congress in 2003, when she announced the establishment of ECPC.